Pitt Town Bypass

 The key features of the proposal include:

-• Extending Pitt Town Road past Bathurst Street onto Cattai Road, east of Eldon Street
+- extending Pitt Town Road past Bathurst Street onto Cattai Road, east of Eldon Street

-• Installing a new single lane roundabout at Eldon Street and Old Pitt Town Road
+- installing a new single lane roundabout at Eldon Street and Old Pitt Town Road

-• Closing a portion of Cattai Road to maintain access to Buckingham Street
+- closing a portion of Cattai Road to maintain access to Buckingham Street

-• Providing new crossings of Hortons Creek
+- providing new bridge crossings of Hortons Creek

-• Installing a new single lane roundabout at Pitt Town Road/Bathurst Street and Glebe Road.
+- installing a new single lane roundabout at Pitt Town Road/Bathurst Street and Glebe Road

 The benefits of the proposed bypass would include:

-• Reduce traffic through the town centre, including heavy vehicles
+- reduce traffic through the town centre, including heavy vehicles

 Next steps